Mirvan1/Convertor/README.md

 # Convertor
-Convertor is a NuGet library designed to convert SQL tables into C# and TypeScript DTOs and C# entities to TypeScript.
+Convertor is library designed to convert SQL tables into C# and TypeScript DTOs and C# entities to TypeScript.
 It simplifies the development process by automating the conversion between these different formats.

 ## Examples and how to use: